Skip to Content

 7. Potatoes

-Potatoes are tubers, which are underground stems.
-They are propagated from buds or ‘eyes’ that are contained in the tubers from previous crops.
+Potatoes or Solanum tuberosum, by its botanical name, are tubers, which are underground stems.
+They are propagated from buds or ‘eyes’ contained in the tubers from previous crops.

 For the best results, these should be allowed to sprout before planting.
 Other than that, potatoes are one of the few vegetables that are best grown during spring, so better keep track of the timing.

-Potatoes need a fair amount of space in which to grow but can be cultivated in a variety of containers above ground.
+Potatoes need a fair amount of space to grow but can be cultivated in various containers above ground.

-Ensure that the containers do not heat up the soil, e.g. black plastic pots, or allow the soil to dry out, e.g. wire cages.
+Ensure that the containers do not heat the soil, e.g., black plastic pots, or allow the soil to dry out, e.g., wire cages.

 They prefer acidic soil, with a pH level between 5.5 and 6.0.
-The soil needs to be loose, and rich with organic matter.
+The soil needs to be loose and rich in organic matter.

-For optimum growth, allow each plant 2-3 feet in which to grow.
+For optimum growth, allow each plant 2-3 feet to grow.

-Plant the sprouting buds in moist soil, and ensure that watering is regular and deep throughout the life of the plant.
+Plant the sprouting buds in moist soil, and ensure that watering is regular and deep throughout the plant’s life.

-Fertilize with a nitrogen-rich foliar feed in the first month, and thereafter with phosphate for root development.
+Fertilize with a nitrogen-rich foliar feed in the first month and then with phosphate for root development.

 The tubers are underground stems and will tend to grow toward the surface.
 Cover them with soil mounds when they appear.

-If the plant is in a container, you can add layers of soil regularly.
-Leave enough leaves with access to the light so that they can continue producing food.
+If the plant is in a container, you can add soil layers regularly.
+Leave enough leaves with access to the light to continue producing food.

-When the leaves of the potato begin to die back, the skin on the tubers begins to harden.
+When the potato leaves begin to die back, the skin on the tubers begins to harden.
 This is an indication that harvest time is near.
 At this point, you can harvest the ‘new’ potatoes.

-If you intend to store the potatoes for any length of time, allow the skin to harden significantly, as this will make them last longer.
+If you intend to store the potatoes for any time, allow the skin to harden significantly, making them last longer.

-Avoid any light from reaching the tubers else new buds will sprout.
+Avoid any light from reaching the tubers, or new buds will sprout.

 8. Radish